 Mr. Weasley handed a money-bag to Harry.
 "Bill got it out of your vault for you.
 You might have had trouble doing it yourself after breaking into the Lestrange's vault," he whispered.

 "Thank you, Mr. Weasley," said Harry.

 Ron threw the glittering powder into the flames and shouted, "Diagon Alley!"
-Harry stepped out of the fireplace after Ron.
-The room was dark.
+Harry went after Ron.
+When he stepped out of the fireplace on the other end, he found himself in a dark room.
 There were two beds, a wardrobe and many cardboard boxes.

 "We're in George's shop.
-We are in the second floor.
 He rebuilt and added this floor.
 Lee often stays and helps him."